Cysharp/UnitGenerator/README.md

     public static Hp operator +(A value) => new((int)(+value.value));
     public static Hp operator -(A value) => new((int)(-value.value));

-    // In addition, .ArithmeticOperator option also generates all members of `System.Numerics.INumber<T>` by default.
+    // The .ArithmeticOperator option also generates all members of `System.Numerics.INumber<T>` by default.
 #if NET7_0_OR_GREATER
     public static Hp AdditiveIdentity => new(global::UnitGenerator.AsNumber<int>.AdditiveIdentity);
     public static Hp MultiplicativeIdentity => new(global::UnitGenerator.AsNumber<int>.MultiplicativeIdentity);